fwolfst/dav4rack_ext/README.md

 $ bundle exec guard
 ```

-the tests will run when a file changed, if only want to run all tests once:
+the tests will run when a file changed, if you want to run all tests only once:

 ```bash
 $ bundle exec rake